Pentagon hits pause on massive contract amid Trump concerns about Amazon

 Defense Secretary Mark Esper will review a massive $10 billion Pentagon contract that Amazon was in strong contention to receive -- weeks after President Trump said he may intervene.

 A Pentagon spokesperson said Thursday that no decision will be made until the review is complete.

-The Pentagon had previously said it plans to award the contract as soon as Aug.
-23. It is not clear if the review will delay the process past that point.
+“Secretary Esper is committed to ensuring our warfighters have the best capabilities, including Artificial Intelligence, to remain the most lethal force in the world, while safeguarding taxpayer dollars," Pentagon spokeswoman Elissa Smith said in a statement.
+"Keeping his promise to Members of Congress and the American public, Secretary Esper is looking at the Joint Enterprise Defense Infrastructure (JEDI) program."

 LAWMAKERS URGE TRUMP TO DELAY $10B DEFENSE CONTRACT OVER AMAZON CONFLICTS PROBE